 Individuals who have earned a Master’s in Psychology find their degree a gateway to various types of jobs dealing with people and what influences their behavior.
 A sample of possible occupations are listed below.

-Substance abuse counselor – These counselors work with people experiencing problems with alcohol or drug addiction.
+Substance abuse counselor – These counselors work with people experiencing problems with alcohol or drug abuse and addiction.
 They help individuals understand their situation, cope with stress in healthier ways, and rebuild relationships damaged by substance abuse behavior.
 The BLS reports that substance abuse counselors earn a median yearly salary of $47,660.3

 Market research analyst – Companies that want a greater understanding of consumer behavior and how to market products to the public hire market research analysts.
 They utilize their extensive experience to design and interpret research to find answers about how people think.
 The BLS projects employment of market research analysts to grow an impressive 18% between 2019-2029.
 In 2020, the median annual salary for the job was $65,810.4